-9.1 The monitoring of the standards of the children's work and of the quality of teaching in IT is the responsibility of the IT Curriculum Co-ordinator.
-The IT Curriculum Co-ordinator is responsible for supporting colleagues in the teaching of IT, for keeping informed about the current developments in the subject and for providing a strategic lead and direction for the subject in the school.
+9.1 The monitoring of the standards of the children's work and of the quality of teaching in ICT is the responsibility of the ICT Co-ordinator.
+The ICT Co-ordinator is responsible for supporting colleagues in the teaching of ICT, for keeping informed about the current developments in the subject and for providing a strategic lead and direction for the subject in the school.
 The subject is reviewed as part of the monitoring progress built into the staff-training programme of the school.
-In addition the IT teacher monitors the child's progress and curriculum content as part of the monitoring process set up in the school.
-The IT Co-ordinator is responsible for carrying out maintenance of the computer equipment and assisting classroom teachers with technical issues.
-The IT Co-ordinator regularly updates the head teacher with problems regarding the computer system.
+In addition, the ICT teacher monitors the child's progress and curriculum content as part of the monitoring process set up in the school.
+The ICT Co-ordinator is responsible for carrying out maintenance of the computer equipment and assisting classroom teachers with technical issues.
+The ICT Co-ordinator regularly updates the head teacher with problems regarding the ICT system.